 Your referencing style will specify if your journal titles need to be in full or abbreviated version.
 For example Vancouver uses abbreviated journal names whereas APA 6th uses the full journal name.

-You can download the Medical journals terms list from the link below and add it to your Endnote Library by following the instructions on the EndNote Terms Lists FAQ page.
+You can download the Medical journals terms list from the link below and add it to your Endnote Library by following the instructions on the Auckland University of Technology Library medical journal terms lists page.

 If you have any queries or require terms lists for other journal collections please contact the Library.